merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### The gene mode: studying distribution patterns at the gene-level

 Furthermore, one could want to do it per gene basis for a more higly resolved understanding of distribution patterns.
-Luckily, if you have a collection and a {% include ARTIFACT name="bin" text="bin" %} in your profile database, anvi'o allows that.
+Luckily, if you have a {% include ARTIFACT name="collection" text="collection" %} and a {% include ARTIFACT name="bin" text="bin" %} in your profile database, anvi'o allows that.

 {:.notice}
-If you don't have a collection, `anvi-script-add-default-collection` will help you add one.
+If you don't have a {% include ARTIFACT name="collection" text="collection" %}, `anvi-script-add-default-collection` will help you add one.

 The 'gene mode' can be invoked using the following command: